InsermRightLab/.github/profile/README.md

 ## Welcome to the GitHub of the Inserm UMR Right lab

 This space is dedicated to hosting the reproducible codebase and computational workflows underpinning the lab’s scientific publications.
-Each repository is tied to a published study, providing open access to scripts, pipelines, and analysis tools.
+Each repository is tied to a published study or preprint, providing open access to scripts, pipelines, and analysis tools.

 Additionally, a comprehensive directory of the bioinformatics team, coordinated by [Baptiste Lamarthée, PhD](https://github.com/BaptLabRight), is maintained below, listing each member’s role, expertise, and contact information for analysis requests from lab members and collaboration inquiries.